rodrigovirgilio/rodrigovirgilio.github.io/resume/Readme.md

 I'm a back-end developer who is always looking to learn new technologies and who likes to work with challenging and creative projects.

 I'm living and working in Lisbon, Portugal.
+My wife has Italian citizenship.

 ## Skills
 Operating System: Mac OS X - Linux - Windows